 The Consultants presented three potential levy scenarios for the committee to consider.
 To keep services at their current level, the county needs an extra $123,417,635 per year from a new five-year levy.
 This assumes there will be no money left over when the new levy starts in 2027.
 If there happens to be $15M left over, that number drops to $120,417,635 per year.

-If JFS cuts $36,000,000 from its 2026 budget, the required levy drops to $74,044,169 per year.
+The $74M option assumes continuing the $36M in reductions to services continuing into the next levy cycle.
+The required levy drops to $74,044,169 per year.
 Those cuts would reduce services to children and families, but would leave roughly $15,000,000 in reserve heading into 2027.

-A $65,000,000 per year levy is also possible, but would require deep cuts across the board, including slower hiring, less support for relatives caring for children, reduced services, and eventually eliminating placements for youth 18 and older.
+A $65,000,000 per year levy is also possible, but would require deep cuts across the board, including slower hiring, less support for relatives caring for children, reduced services, and partially eliminating placements for youth 18 and older.
 Like the previous option, this also assumes about $15,000,000 in reserve at the start of 2027.

-Hamilton County Jobs and Family Services oversees child services for the county, funding the mandated local match to state and federal revenues for child services as required by Ohio’s child welfare statutes.
+Hamilton County Job and Family Services oversees child services for the county, funding the mandated local match to state and federal revenues for child services as required by Ohio’s child welfare statutes.
 Local responsibilities include investigations of allegations of child abuse and neglect and providing services to aid families, including mental health and substance use treatment, emergency housing and parent training.

 At the meeting, Schlege broke down current revenue streams for JFS.